-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty, if owed

-If you are having trouble paying your plan premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
 If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.